johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 redundant with the continued divergence, and maintenance efforts rapidly grow.
 For example, if a bug is discovered in a shared file and fixed in one variant, it is not easy to tell if it has been fixed in the other variant.

+### 2. Getting Started Instructions
+Please pay attention to the following instructions.
+You need to send an email to <em></em><a href="mailto:john.businge@unlv.edu">me</a> with:
+* Subject "Reengineering - Linkedin".
+* Message Body:
+  * The full name of the members in your group (including yours).
+Remember, a maximum of 3 people, but you are allowed to work with less than 3 if you want to.
+  * Attach the **pre-conditions report** (PDF format) in your message.

+* Your Pre-conditions Report should contain the following:
+  * Project Name
+  * Full names of all the members in your group
+  * Link to your GitHub repositories (which shows you already forked [LinkedIn])
+  * The members are set as collaborators to the GitHub project.
+  * Invite me as collaborator (my [GitHub Id - ```johnxu21```](https://github.com/johnxu21)).
+  *